hotdogsoup-nl/PEMSuperKoalio/README.md

 - [X] input: keyboard and mouse
 - [X] input: Apple TV remote controller

+## How to build the app
+Download the repository and open the `PEMSuperKoalio` Xcode project.
+Build any of the iOS, macOS or tvOS targets.
+Depending on the platform choice, you may get a build error stating that a provisioning profile is required.
+In "Signing and Capabilities", make sure each target has either automatic signing enabled or select the correct provisioning profile.

+If a build error occurs stating `Resource fork, Finder information, or similar detritus not allowed` there is an issue with image files in the project.
+Run `sudo xattr -cr *` on all image file folders in the project and clean the build folder to fix.

 ## License
 Based on Ray Wenderlichs SpriteKit SuperKoalio game tutorial by Jake Gunderson.
 For educational purposes only.